 Scaling Your Sales and Marketing Team

 As you gain traction, you’ll need to grow your team.
 The key is to scale at the right time.
 Hiring too early burns cash, while hiring too late means leaving growth on the table.
-As you grow, you’ll move from generalists to specialists and need to invest in training.
 Companies that provide ongoing sales training see about 53% higher performance from their sales teams.

 For startups that need to scale execution without immediately scaling headcount, a service providing a 90 day go to market plan can be a powerful way to accelerate growth.